 Thanks to £15m of funding awarded by the Biotechnology and Biological Sciences Research Council (BBSRC), the Universities of Nottingham and Nottingham Trent are able to offer this innovative four-year doctoral training programme that will provide you with world-class training in biotechnology and bioscience.

 We offer a wide range of skills development opportunities to prepare you for a range of careers, whether in academia, industry, science policy and communication, education or beyond.
 You will also become part of a community that exchanges ideas and experiences within and across student groups.
+See a list of some of our exemplar projects here.

 You will work alongside your peers for the first six months of your studies, splitting your time equally between high-level training and laboratory rotations.
 You will also take part in a three-month professional internship placement during your third year.